📝 Delivery & dark kitchen · ⏱️ 3 min read

 Map out all packaging costs

 For an accurate calculation, you need to include all packaging materials.
-Many entrepreneurs forget the small things that add up quickly.
+After managing kitchen operations for nearly a decade, I've seen too many operators forget the small items that quickly add up.

 • Primary packaging: container, box, tray where the food goes